0xmts/public-skills/README.md

 # Public Skills

-I'm going to use this repo to share some of the skills I create, mostly related to vibe coding, design, and product management.
+A public collection of skills for vibe coding, design, and product management.
+In construction.

 ## Skills